NotTheDr01ds/awsmfa/README.md

 # awsmfa
 # Updates AWS credentials to allow MFA use with aws-cli

+## Usage

+awsmfa --profile=profilename 000000

+... where profilename is the name of a profile in your AWS credentials file which is protected by 2 factor authentication.
+And replace 000000 with the token from your MFA device.

 ## Configuration:

 For your IAM user, add the following policy to enforce 2FA on the CLI: